My shopping cart

 THE SEATED LEG RAISER

 While seated, straighten one or both legs and hold in place for five or more seconds.
-Then lower the leg(s) back to the ground without letting the feet touch the floor.
+Then lower the leg(s) back to the ground without letting your feet touch the floor.
 Repeat (alternating legs if raising them separately) for 15 reps.

 THE DESK SQUAT